okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 <ApiLifecycle access="ie" /><br>

-Learn how to integrate the Okta Email authenticator into your app with the Embedded SDK.
+Learn how to integrate the Okta Email authenticator into your app with the embedded SDK.

 ---
 #### Learning outcomes

 * Configure your Okta org to use the email authenticator.
-* Enroll and challenge a user with email OTP and magic links.
+* Enroll and challenge a user with email one-time passcode (OTP) and magic links.
 * Enable OTP only for the email authenticator.

 #### What you need